express-rate-limit/express-rate-limit/README.md

 };
 ```

+  Avaliable data stores are:
+   * MemoryStore: (default)Simple in-memory option.
+Does not share state when app has multiple processes or servers.
+   * [rate-limit-redis]: [Redis](http://redis.io/)-backed store, more suitable for large or demanding deployments.

 The `delayAfter` and `delayMs` options were written for human-facing pages such as login and password reset forms.
 For public APIs, setting these to `0` (disabled) and relying on only `windowMs` and `max` for rate-limiting usually makes the most sense.